Co1lin/MNIST_Practice_Project/readme.md

 # Usage

-Run `demo1.py` in the directory under python3, TensorFlow 2 environment.
+Run `demo1.py` in the directory within python3, TensorFlow 2 environment.
 Then you can write number on the drawingboard and every time your left button of your mouse up, the program will recognize the image on the board as a number and print the result in the terminal.
 What's more, press ESC to quit the program, and press C to clear the drawingboard.

 # More Detail